 In Year 6, pupils achievement and progress is assessed.
 This year, the children at the end of Key Stage 2 were tested using new National Curriculum Assessments, based on the new National Curriculum.

 Expected is the national standard for a child at the end of year 6.
 These graphs show how our pupils have achieved in reading, writing and maths individually.
-We are performing above other schools Nationally in almost all areas.
+We are performing above other schools Nationally in all areas.

 Expected is the national standard for a child at the end of year 6.
 This graph shows that the school achieved significantly better than other schools nationally at the expected standard.